rhencher/ST558-Project2/README.md

 schools with high admission rates, but it would be interesting to see if the same can be said for schools with low admission rates.
 We also checked whether a higher ACT score is correlated with a higher SAT score, which it clearly is.
+Majority of the Public schools Require a Test Score for admission whereas majority of private schools neither require nor recommend it.

 We next move on to understand the cost perspective of these schools and understand if the ownership of schools affects the different tuition